disease-maps/disease-maps.github.io/pages/projects/markopolo/overlays.md

 <img src="/pages/projects/markopolo/images/overlays02.png" width="600" />

-Next, sing in via ORCID and submit.
+Next, sign in via ORCID and submit.

 <img src="/pages/projects/markopolo/images/overlays03.png" width="600" />

 ### Step 2 Prepare data file

-The data file should be in txt format and consist of two columns "name" and "value", where "name" column inludes protein or gene names as in HUGO Gene Nomenclature Committee and "value" column countains values from -1 to 1.
+The data file should be in txt format and consist of two columns "name" and "value", where "name" column inludes protein/RNA/gene names as in HUGO Gene Nomenclature Committee and "value" column countains values from -1 to 1.

 <img src="/pages/projects/markopolo/images/overlays01.png" width="400" />

-### Step 3 Upload the data file to overlays
+### Step 3 Upload data file to overlays

-Click the blue "Overlays" button on the top-middle of the window.
+Click the blue "Overlays" button on the top-middle of the screen.
 Click "Add overlay".

 <img src="/pages/projects/markopolo/images/overlays04.png" width="600" />